6 Reasons to Choose a C Corporation for Small Business

 What is a C Corp?

-A C corporation is the same status that Fortune 500 businesses hold—they are corporate entities separate from their owners.
+A C corporation has the same status that Fortune 500 businesses hold—they are corporate entities separate from their owners.
 In the case of an individually owned C corp, you are not just the owner of your company, but the majority shareholder as well.

 When small businesses incorporate, they’re automatically C corporations unless an election form is filed with the IRS.
 This structure is ideal for independents in certain circumstances—typically those earning over $150,000 each year who want to take advantage of certain deductions and tax benefits.